• Skip to primary navigation

 Conclusion:

-Safety measures should be taken while constructing or operating with an SMPS halogen light circuit especially because halogen lamps can get quite hot when in use.
+Safety measures should be followed while constructing or operating with an SMPS halogen light circuit especially because halogen lamps can get quite hot when in use.

 Its important to follow the necessary safety standards and laws.

-One should follow the design rules and safety standards if you are planning to construct or modify such a circuit.
+One should follow the design rules and safety standards if planning to construct or modify such a circuit.

 References